xwmx/nb/docs/nb-technical-notes.md

 ## `nb` Notebook Specification

-Notebooks in `nb` are git repositories containing a `.index` file.
+Notebooks in `nb` are directories that:

+- Are initialized as git repositories
+- Contain a `.index` file

 ### `.index` File

-The notebooks index is a text file named `.index` in the notebook directory.
+The notebook index is a text file named `.index` in the notebook directory.
 `.index` contains a list of filenames and the line number of each filename represents the id. `.index` is included in the git repository so ids are preserved across systems.